 Skip to content

-Thank you to everyone who shared their experiences and ideas with us to inform the SEND Summit.
+Thank you to everyone who shared their experiences, perspectives, and ideas with us to help shape the SEND Summit.

 We wanted understand the experiences of families, including what is working well, what could be better, and what should be the priorities for our next SEND Strategy.